 Paying Too Much For Your Barrel

-If you are overcharged for your cask you will not make as much of a return on your investment, so it is very important to make sure that you are paying a fair price.
+If you are overcharged for your barrel you will not make as much of a return on your investment, so it is very important to make sure that you are paying a fair price.
 Mark Littler Ltd are happy to provide a free and impartial barrel valuation should you be looking to buy.

 When you are looking to invest in barrels it can be difficult to know how much you should be paying for them.
 Barrels are an unregulated industry, which means that dealers and brokers can charge whatever they like as there is no governing body, in the knowledge that most of their clients will have no idea whether or not they are being overcharged.